apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

     - If the `Check Hit Order` option is selected under the HTTP Stubs tab on the test case edit view, the stubs from the test case have been hit in ascending order by stub number.
     - All stub requests received by the `Auto` mock server have been matched (i.e. each request has hit a stub from the test case).

+For a complete worked example, see [HTTP-HTTP Integration Unit Testing](/docs/en/http-http-integration-unit-testing).

 ## Other Supported Features
 - **Setting a delay for response**
 - [Response templating](http://wiremock.org/docs/response-templating/)
   Use attributes of the request in the response.
 - [Regex matching on path and query](http://wiremock.org/docs/request-matching/#regex-matching-on-path-and-query)
   Use this when your client request URL contains dynamic parts.
 - [Stateful Behaviour](http://wiremock.org/docs/stateful-behaviour/)
   This is useful when you want to ensure the stubs are hit in specified order.
-- **HTTPS stubs**<br>
+- **HTTPS stubs**
-    This is useful when your API under test can only call HTTPS dependencies.<br>
+  This is useful when your API under test can only call HTTPS dependencies.
   The same stub can be invoked via both HTTP and HTTPS.
-To invoke a stub via HTTPS, simply use a different port number. `https://<ApiTestBaseHost>:<MockServerHttpsPort>/some/thing`, like `https://localhost:8095/some/thing`.<br>
+To invoke a stub via HTTPS, simply use a different port number. `https://<ApiTestBaseHost>:<MockServerHttpsPort>/some/thing`, like `https://localhost:8095/some/thing`.
   The HTTPS port number can be changed under the mock server's `Settings` tab.